Local Health Improvement Coalitions

-Earlier this spring, the CHRC issued a second LHIC Call for Proposals.
-The CHRC LHIC Call for Proposals generated a total of 16 applications requesting $3.4 million in funding.
+In the spring of 2013, the CHRC issued a second LHIC Call for Proposals.
 The 16 proposals were evaluated on 8 criteria listed in the RFP:

 - The proposal clearly indicates what the areas of greatest population health need are within the geographic area, provides data to support those claims, and puts forth evidence-based or innovative interventions that are likely to address those needs;